richgel999/bc7enc_rdo/README.md

 To encode to non-RDO BC7 using entropy reduced or quantized/weighted BC7 (super fast, slightly reduced quality, but 5-10% better LZ compression):

 ```
-./bc7enc -o -u4 -zc1024 blah.png -e
+./bc7enc -o -u4 blah.png -e
 ```

 To encode to RDO BC7 using the latest algorithm (using the Entropy Reduction Transform - or ERT) combined with reduced entropy BC7 encoding:

 ```
-./bc7enc -o -u4 -zc1024 blah.png -e -z1.0
+./bc7enc -o -u4 -zc256 blah.png -e -z1.0
 ```

-To encode to RDO BC7 using the latest algorithm (using the Entropy Reduction Transform - or ERT):
+To encode to RDO BC7 using the latest algorithm (using the Entropy Reduction Transform - or ERT) at higher effectivenes using a larger window size:

 ```
 ./bc7enc -o -u4 -zc1024 blah.png -z1.0